agile-lab-dev/Data-Product-Specification/README.md

 Each DP Trait ( Outputport, workload, observability ) will have a well defined and fixed structure and a "specific" one to handle technology specific stuff.
 The fixed structure must be technology agnostic.

+### General

+* Name: [String] the identifier of the Data Product
+* Domain: [String] the identifier of the domain this DP is belonging to
+* Description: [String] detailed description about what functional area this DP is representing, what purpose has and business related information.
+* Version: [String] this is representing the version of the DP, because we consider the DP as an indipendent unit of deployment, so if a breaking change is needed, we create a brand new versionof the DP
+* Owner: [String] Data Product Owner, it could be useful to insert some contact also like the email.
+* Status: [String] This is an enum representing the status of this version of the DP [ Draft|Published|Retired ]

+The unique identifier of a DataProduct is the concatenation of Domain, Name and Version.
+So we will refer to the DP_UK as a string composed in the following way $DPDomain.$DPName.$DPVersion

 ### Environment